Tashar02/Tashar02/README.md

 <h3 align="center">A rookie who is very passionate about Android and Animation</h3>
 </p>

+## Some minor info about myself
+I am from Bangladesh.
+I started my journey with Linux in 2021.
+Since then, I have been very interested in Linux Kernel.
+I have been developing linux kernels for my Android device since then.
+It's been a fun journey.
+Hope it continues.

 ## What are you upto now?
 - [Scarlet-X Linux-4.19 Kernel Project](https://github.com/Atom-X-Devs/android_kernel_xiaomi_scarlet) for Mi A2/6X.
 - Learning C.